Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 Quigley Asbestos Exposure

 From the 1930s through the 1970s, Quigley manufactured products that contained asbestos.
 Pfizer acquired Quigley in 1968, but the company did not stop manufacturing asbestos-containing products until at least 1977.
-Despite being owned by Pfizer, Quigley continued operations by maintaining its own sales staff and filling customer orders.
-The Pfizer label appeared on Quigley products.

 Some of the most widely used Quigley and Pfizer asbestos-containing products were spray insulations and insulation powders.

-What Quigley Products Contained Asbestos
+Quigley Products That Contained Asbestos

 As a company that focused on refractory products, Quigley’s goal was to provide goods with insulating properties that can withstand high heat environments.
 Quigley’s best-selling products contained asbestos, which provided heat, chemical and fire resistance.

 Most of Quigley’s products were sold in a dry form that had to be mixed with water to form a paste.
 In a powder form, asbestos was more likely to be released from the insulating products.
-Workers in Quigley factories and companies that used the products and their families were at risk for breathing in asbestos fibers.
-The following are some of the more popular Quigley insulating products:

 • Quigley Damit Joint Sealant